Commander1024/led-ring-clock/README.md

 # led-ring-clock
 An Arduino-based analog clock using an WS2812B addressable RGB LED ring as a display.

-This sketch requires the FastLED library, the Wire library (built-in), the EEPROM library (built-in), and the Adafruit RTClib.
+This sketch requires the FastLED library, the Wire library (built-in), the EEPROM library (built-in), and the NtpClientLib.

 https://github.com/FastLED/FastLED
 https://github.com/gmag11/NtpClient/tree/develop